davetron5000/wtf-is-a-webpack/markdown/interoperability.md

 The UNIX way is to have many small single-purpose tools that interoperate openly and transparently.
 For example, if you want to search a file for a string, you'd use `grep`.  `grep` outputs lines that match a string.
 If you then want to extract data from those lines, you'd use `cut` or `sed`.
-What you wouldn't do is add a feature to `grep` that does this.
-You also wouldn't add a plugin system to `grep`.
+What you _wouldn't_ do is add a feature to `grep` that does this.
+And you _definitely_ would not add a plugin system to `grep`, because it already has one via text.

-The way these tools interoperate is via text: each line of text is considered a record, and all operations are per line.
+UNIX command-line tools'  plugin system is text: each line is a record, and all tools operate on lines of text.
+The creator of

-Another way to do this is per _file_.
-A common C compiler configuration acts as a pipeline, with single-purpose tools transforming one or more files into an analogous set of files.
-To create an executable from a C program, you must pre-process the C program to produce processed C source, then compile the C file into an _object file_, which is basically the assembly version of the C source.
-You must then link the objects together to produce an executable.
+`sort` did not have to think about how one might determine the most frequently-repeated line in a file; instead they just needed to allow sorting by numbers.  `cut` and `uniq` can take care of the rest.

+Another simple means of interoperation is a _file_.
+We've seen this countless times in our journey, where we have source files that are processed to produce output files.
+This sort of pipeline has existed for decades.
+C compilers work this way, with each tool taking one format as input, and producing another as output.
+C source code is pre-processed to execute all the `#if` and
+`#include` statements.
+This processed source is compiled down to assembly, into what is called an _object file_.
+Several object files are then collected and linked together to produce a final executable.

 Each file output by one part of the pipeline feeds the next.